Preliminary Guide to the Daniel del Solar Papers - CEMA 145

 Del Solar died in Oakland, California at the age of 71 after a long battle with metastatic prostate cancer.
 His marriage to Diane Diamond ended in divorce, and his second wife, Susan Miriam Castellon, died November 22, 2003.
-He has four half-brothers, John and Matt Mullican and Jim and Rodrigo Gill.
+He has four half-brothers, John and Matt Mullican and Kim and Rodrigo del Solar-Gill.
 His mother resides in Santa Monica.

 Daniel del Solar Mexican Antiquities images (pdf file)